yuvaldori/gigaspaces-wiki-jekyll/xap101/event-exception-handler.markdown

 When you run the above example you will see the following output:

 {%highlight console%}
-18:56:58.968 [GS-SimplePollingEventListenerContainer-1] DEBUG x.s.e.e.NewOrderProcessor - handling the exception for the: 1 time
+18:56:58.968 [GS-SimplePollingEventListenerContainer-1] DEBUG x.s.e.e.NewOrderProcessor - handling the exception for the  1 time
-18:56:58.971 [GS-SimplePollingEventListenerContainer-1] DEBUG x.s.e.e.NewOrderProcessor - handling the exception for the: 2 time
+18:56:58.971 [GS-SimplePollingEventListenerContainer-1] DEBUG x.s.e.e.NewOrderProcessor - handling the exception for the 2 time
-18:56:58.971 [GS-SimplePollingEventListenerContainer-1] DEBUG x.s.e.e.NewOrderProcessor - handling the exception for the: 3 time
+18:56:58.971 [GS-SimplePollingEventListenerContainer-1] DEBUG x.s.e.e.NewOrderProcessor - handling the exception for the 3 time
 18:56:58.971 [GS-SimplePollingEventListenerContainer-1] DEBUG x.s.e.e.NewOrderProcessor - Max retry count reached throwing exception
 18:56:58.972 [GS-SimplePollingEventListenerContainer-1] DEBUG x.s.e.e.PoEventExceptionHandler - Dealing with the exception, change the status to UPROCESSABLE and write it back into the space
 18:56:59.968 [main] DEBUG x.s.e.e.Program - PurchaseOrder in Space PurchaseOrder [retryCounter=2, id=c47e2879-ca6a-4531-b073-3f5c09f658cd, number=null, state=UNPROCESSABLE]